Death Valley National Park

 Escape to one of the greatest surprises in the West and a cycling experience that simply cannot be duplicated anywhere else on the planet.
-This charitable cycling challenge explores the absolute best of Death Valley, a renown cyclist's paradise with little car traffic, warm winter weather, and unparalleled desert vistas.
-Join us in the early springtime when Death Valley is a pleasant desert oasis before it transforms to hot and dry under the summer sun.
+This charitable cycling challenge explores the absolute best of Death Valley National Park, a renown cyclist's paradise with little car traffic, pleasant springtime weather, and unparalleled desert vistas.
+In springtime, the average daytime high is 72-80 degrees – great cycling weather!

-On the Death Valley Ride, you'll spend four days cycling 250 miles of paved roads passing spectacular salt flats, desert oases, cathedrals of red rock, and views of towering mountains like Telescope Peak (11,000 feet).
-With comfortable daytime temperatures, roads that are practically empty to cars, and the fact that you’re riding below sea level, it’s the perfect spring training!
+On Climate Ride Death Valley, you'll spend four days cycling 250 miles of paved roads passing spectacular salt flats, desert oases, cathedrals of red rock, and views of towering mountains like Telescope Peak (11,000 feet).
+With comfortable daytime temperatures, roads that are practically empty to cars, and the fact that you’re cycling below sea level, it’s the perfect spring training!
 Additional adventures include short hikes and soothing dips in hot springs.
 Professional guides will accompany us each day to share knowledge about the area’s unique ecosystem for you to bring home to your community.

 Wildlife and wildflowers animate the space between salt spires and sand dunes in this epic park.
 When the desert sun drops below the jagged horizon, the dazzling night sky sparks wonderment with its display of stars.
 This is a once in a lifetime experience, and we want you to join us!

 |Fundraising Commitment:||$3,000 minimum|